Kate Beckinsale Returns To Instagram After Wiping Her Page Amid Pete Davidson Criticism: ‘Back To Business’

 “I’m surprised by the interest.
 I’ve never been in this position before — never dated anybody who comes with their own bag of mischief,” she told the publication.
 “It’s all quite shocking, and something to get used to.”

-She also shared that she thinks it’s a bit tiring when people look at a woman’s love life like they have hers as most of the controversy from the relationship stems from her and Pete’s 20 year age difference.
+She also shared that she thinks it’s a bit tiring when people look at a woman’s love life like they have hers, as most of the controversy from the relationship stems from her and Pete’s 20-year age difference.